roman-milk/roman-milk.github.io/sis-in-law-incentives.md

+===

- ****** Sis-in-law Incentives Ch.
-02 ****** byTx_Tall_Tales© "I can't believe that for six months this incredible cock has been so close, while I was upstairs, going to sleep frustrated, rubbing myself off."
+"I can't believe that for six months this incredible cock has been so close, while I was upstairs, going to sleep frustrated, rubbing myself off."
 She closed her eyes and leaned her face against my hard-on.
 Her cheek pressed against it, she rubbed up and down, like a kitten, begging to be stroked.

  "Can I, just for a second, hold it in my mouth?"
 She asked, opening her mouth just above the head.
 I grunted my assent.
 She lowered her mouth, my cock barely brushing against the edge of her lips.
 The head had disappeared from view, when she pulled back abruptly.